 As well as its major attractions the Avalon Marshes has medieval buildings, attractive villages, ancient trackways, a legacy of war and much more.
-Many of these lie on our heritage walk and cycle routes.
-Here a few:
+Some of these lie on our heritage walk and cycle routes.
+Here are a few suggestions:

 The world famous Sweet Track is a timber walkway which crossed the reed swamp of the Avalon Marshes in Neolithic times.
 Lost for thousands of years it was discovered by peat digger Ray Sweet in the early 1970s.
 At Shapwick Heath National Nature Reserve you can walk along the route of the track, see a replica section in the reedbeds and take in the atmosphere of a very different world.

 The Fish House at Meare is the only surviving monastic fishery building in England.
 The building sits in an ancient landscape adjoining Manor House Farm and Meare’s attractive church.
 Find out more about the Meare and the Abbey.
 English Heritage’s website also has more information.